 Alexander von Vegesack served as director of the museum from 1989 to 2010, developing it into a leading institution for design and architecture with a global reputation.
 Between 2011 and 2020, the museum was headed by co-directors Mateo Kries and Marc Zehntner who oversaw a significant expansion of the programme of exhibitions and events.
 The Vitra Design Museum Gallery opened in 2011, followed by Herzog & de Meuron's Vitra Schaudepot in 2016.
 Since 2020, Mateo Kries is director of the Vitra Design Museum, Sabrina Handler is deputy director and COO, Heiko Hoffmann is Head of Finance.

 The realisation of exhibitions and the accompanying programme of activities and events at the Vitra Design Museum would not be possible without the support of our cooperation partners.

 The Vitra Design Museum is a member of

-Vitra Design Museum has a staff of more than 100 people working in the departments Exhibitions, Collection & Archive, Education & Visitor Experience, Communications and Products & Publications.
+The Vitra Design Museum has a staff of more than 50 people working in the departments Exhibitions, Collection & Archive, and Audiences & Media.
 Here you will find the most important contacts who will gladly answer your request or forward it to the suitable colleague.